bestie/festoon/README.md

 ### Compose and `__decompose__`

-`#__decompose__` returns an array, each element containing a layer of the composed object outermost first.
+`#__decompose__` returns an array, each element containing a layer of the composed object, outermost first.
 This is most easily demonstrable by mapping each layer to its class.

-This mainly exists for debugging and allow you to inspect, interact and bypass arbitrary layers of the composition.
+This mainly exists for debugging and allow you to inspect, interact with, and bypass arbitrary layers of the composition.

 ```ruby
 class DecoratorA < Festoon::Dynamic; end